|444 N. Capital Street, Suite 249 Washington, DC 20001|

 December 4, 2018 - Joint California Transportation Commission - California Air Resources Board Meeting - Southern California

 Los Angeles, CA 90012-2952

-Patrick Kass, University of Wisconsin, President; Beth Snoke, The Ohio State University, Vice President; Betty Love, University of Oklahoma, Treasurer; Gary K. Smith, Secretary
+President; Beth Snoke, The Ohio State University, President; Betty Love, University of Oklahoma, Dave Moore, University of Kansas, Vice President, Treasurer; Gary K. Smith, Secretary

 150 members from post-secondary educational institutions including colleges, universities, medical school, etc. from across the nation.
 Affiliate (vendor) and consultant members are welcome.